-The 1144-phase raises many questions.
-Why an ordered phase emerges at 50% concentration, where configuration entropy gets to maximum?
-This is utterly opposite to high entropy alloys [3], which target the equal-concentration for a maximum tendency to randomness.
-Whether such ordered compounds exist beyond Fearsenides, or beyond 1144-phases?
-If so, what are their common features?
-Which minor distinctions can be ignored?
-Is there a general descriptor for them?

-Working on these questions, we naturally obtain a broader class of A-B hetero-layer intermetallic crystals defined below.
-For short, we call it hetero-crystal: "hetero" refers to A-B stacking, "crystal" reminds that it is bulk rather than low-dimension or thin film.
-Note that hetero-crystal is merely an abbreviation in this context.

-- (i) They are bulk crystals (i.e., stacking units are atomic thick and periodic along the z-axis), manufactured by liquid growth [6] or solid state reaction [4], in contrast to low-dimensional or thin-film hetero-structures (like super-lattice [31] or tunneling junctions [32]), which are usually prepared with vapor deposition. - (ii) They consist of two sub-systems: cation layers (usually metal elements) and skeleton layers (e.g., TMpnictogen or TM-chalcogen layers).
-Note that "layer" is indispensible, i.e., it requires bonding along the z-axis is weaker than that in the x-y plane.
-Thus, structures without layer divisions, such as pyrochlores and fluorite, are not within the present definition, although it might exhibit cation ordering [33, 34].
-The layer construction significantly affect physical properties.
+We define HC via four aspects of features.

+(i) They are bulk crystals, periodic along the z-axis, in contrast to low-dimensional or thin-film hetero-structures (like super-lattice [31] or tunneling junctions [32]).

+(ii) They consist of two sub-systems: cation layers (usually metal elements) and skeleton layers (e.g., TM-pnictogen or TM-chalcogen layers).
+This not only specifies the architecture, but also affects HC's physical properties.
 For example, the two sub-systems differ in electronegativity and charge transfer between them (Fig. 1(c)(d)) leads to an ionic type of inter-layer bonding.
-The TM-layer motif (usually tetrahedron) causes particular hybridizations of dorbitals that generate partially filled bands, promoting metallic properties and itinerant magnetism [26].
-These features set it apart from hetero-structures in the context of semiconductors [32]. - (iii) They show an A-B stacking of alternating cation layers.
+The TM-layer motif (usually tetrahedron) causes particular hybridizations of d-orbitals that generate partially filled bands, promoting metallic properties and itinerant magnetism [26].
+These features are evident distinctions from hetero-structures in the context of semiconductors [32].

+(iii) They show an A-B stacking of alternating cation layers (the reason why "hetero" is assigned).
 As such, the concentration of A (or B) is fixed to 50% and disorder in cation layers is much suppressed.
-More importantly, the A-B stacking creates asymmetric up-and-down environments and distorts the TM-layer, which could be Fe-Pn, NiO2 [35, 36], VO2, and MoNO3N-1 (N =1, 2, 3...)
+More importantly, the A-B stacking creates asymmetric up-and-down environments and distorts the TM-layer, which could be Fe-Pn, NiO2 [33, 34], VO2, and Mo_NO{3N-1} (N =1, 2, 3...)
 [24].
 The structural change associated with the symmetry breaking is huge compared to that by applying pressure.
 For instance, our calculation shows that the asymmetry for pnictogen height h (Fig. 1(b)) is up to 5%~10%.
-Thus it seems plausible that HC will behave distinctively from SS phases with identical stoichiometry. - (iv) They are formed by combining two stable parent phases.
+Thus it seems plausible that HC will behave distinctively from SS phases with identical stoichiometry.

+(iv) HC are formed by combining two parent phases.
 For example, the 1144-phase can be synthesized by mixing two 122-compounds, as done in this work.
-In general, the parent phase refers to the phase that has the common skeleton layer as hetero-crystals, but has monocations.
-It requires that the involved parent phases are stable (or meta-stable) [25]. (iv) suggests that seeking HC should begin with looking for stable parent phases.
-Hundreds of 122-phases have been synthesized [37], and the reservoir of parent compounds facilitate synthesis.
+In general, the parent phase refers to the phase that has the common skeleton layer as HC, but has mono-cations.
+It usually requires that the involved parent phases are stable on their own [25].
+Condition (iv) suggests that seeking HC should begin with looking for stable parent phases (with occasional exceptions [25]).
+Hundreds of 122-phases have been synthesized [35], and the reservoir of parent compounds make forming the 1144-phase HC promising.